Service Delivery Improvements

 - managed and intensive-for people facing complex challenges who need a high level of coordinated assistance for a period of time

-Continuing implementation of the Service Delivery Operating Model will lead to more naturally connected and self-managed services, allowing staff to focus on customers with more complex needs.
+Continued implementation of the Service Delivery Operating Model will support and align with the WPIT Programme leading to more naturally connected and self-managed services which will allow more staff to focus on customers with complex needs.
+See also Welfare Payment Infrastructure Transformation.